Rokiis1/roadmap/fundamentals_of_testing/fundamentals_of_testing.md

 <details>
     <summary>Overview:</summary>

-1. **Testing shows presence of defects:** Testing can show that defects are present, but cannot prove that there are no defects.
-Testing reduces the probability of undiscovered defects remaining in the software but, even if no defects are found, it is not a proof of correctness.

-2. **Exhaustive testing is impossible:** It's not possible to test all combinations of inputs, scenarios, and paths in the software.
-Instead, risk analysis, priorities, and techniques like boundary value analysis and equivalence partitioning are used to focus the testing effort.
+1. **Testing shows presence of defects:**
+    - Testing can reveal the existence of defects but cannot guarantee that all defects have been found.
+    - Even if no issues are detected, it does not prove that the software is completely correct.

+2. **Exhaustive testing is impossible:**
+    - It is impractical to test every possible input, scenario, or execution path.
+    - Instead, testing efforts focus on the most critical areas using techniques such as risk analysis, boundary value analysis, and equivalence partitioning.

-3. **Early testing:** To find defects early, testing activities should start as early as possible in the software development lifecycle and should be focused on defined objectives.
+3. **Early testing:**
+    - Starting testing activities as early as possible in the development cycle helps catch defects sooner.
+    - Early defect detection reduces the cost and impact of later, more extensive rework.

     ![alt text](./assets/images/earlyTesting.png)

-4. **Defect clustering:** A small number of modules usually contain most of the defects discovered during pre-release testing, or are responsible for most of the operational failures.
-This is also known as the **Pareto principle**, or the 80-20 rule, which states that approximately 80% of the issues occur due to 20% of the modules.

-5. **Pesticide paradox:** If the same tests are repeated over and over again, eventually they will no longer find new bugs.
-This is also known as **test wear out**.
-To overcome this, the test cases need to be regularly reviewed and revised, and new and different tests need to be written to exercise different parts of the software or system.

-6. **Testing is context dependent:** Testing is done differently in different contexts.
-For example, Android application software is tested differently from an e-commerce site.
-The approach and techniques used should be appropriate for the specific context of the software being tested."

-7. **Absence-of-errors fallacy:** If the system does not fulfill the users' needs and expectations, finding and fixing defects does not necessarily improve the system.
-A system that is 100% bug-free is not necessarily useful to the user.
-The ultimate goal of testing is to ensure that the software meets the requirements and provides value to the users.
+4. **Defect clustering (Pareto Principle):**
+    - A small number of modules or components often contain the majority of the defects.
+    - For example, roughly 80% of problems may be found in 20% of the modules, highlighting where risk-based testing should concentrate.

+5. **Pesticide paradox (Tests Wear Out):**
+    - Repeating the same set of test cases over time may lead them to lose effectiveness in detecting new defects.
+    - Regularly reviewing, updating, and adding new tests is essential to keep the test suite fresh and relevant.

+6. **Testing is context dependent:**
+    - Different types of software (mobile apps, e-commerce sites, embedded systems) require different testing approaches and techniques.
+    - The testing strategy should be tailored to the specific characteristics and risks of the project.

+7. **Absence-of-errors fallacy:**
+    - A defect-free system is not automatically a useful or successful system.
+    - Even with all detected defects fixed, the software must also meet users needs and deliver business value.
+Validation ensuring the right product is built is as important as verification.

 </details>

 ## Test Process

 **Explanation:**

+The test process is a structured approach that covers all activities from planning through closure.
+It ensures that testing is aligned with project objectives, risks are managed, and the final product is validated against its requirements.

 <details>
     <summary>Overview:</summary>